rishitank/auggie-dependabot/README.md

 - Attempt safe refactors to address breaking changes and prevent regressions
 - When a full migration is required, suggest a plan of attack and execute incremental automation steps where possible

 This repository contains a reusable workflow that other repositories can call via `workflow_call` (no copy/paste needed).
+Pin to a stable tag like `@v1` in callers.

 ## Quick start (use in a target repository)